Learn Chinese with Netflix: Best Netflix Shows to Learn Chinese

 Every show introduces dozens of new words.
 The trick is capturing them efficiently and reviewing them consistently.

-Don't rely only on English subtitles.
+- Don't rely only on English subtitles.
 Your brain will default to reading English and tuning out the Mandarin audio.
-Force yourself to use Chinese subtitles or no subtitles regularly.
+Force yourself to use Mandarin subtitles or no subtitles regularly to get used to the native speakers' talk.

-Don't watch shows that are way above your level just because they're popular.
+- Don't watch shows that are way above your level of Mandarin learning just because they're popular.
 You'll get frustrated and learn less than if you'd picked something easier.
-Build up gradually.
+Learn at your own pace.

 Combining Netflix with other learning tools

 Netflix works best as part of a complete learning system.
-Use it for listening comprehension and vocabulary acquisition, but supplement with speaking practice, grammar study, and writing exercises.
+Use Netflix to learn comprehension and vocabulary, but supplement with speaking practice, grammar study, and writing exercises.

-Anyway, if you want to level up your Netflix learning, Migaku's browser extension works with streaming sites to give you instant word lookups and sentence mining tools.
+Anyway, if you want to level up your Netflix learning, Migaku's browser extension and app work with streaming sites to give you instant word lookups and sentence mining tools.
 It makes capturing vocabulary way easier than manually screenshotting or pausing constantly.
 There's a 10-day free trial if you want to check it out.